newsnews.ai

 End of the EDML ice core from a depth 2775 m; consists of meltwater which has formed at the basis of the ice sheet; the core was drilled 2002-2004 through the Antarctic ice sheet in the area of Dronni·Photo: Hannes Grobe, AWI via Wikimedia Commonscc-by

-Scientists have recovered the oldest continuous ice core record ever obtained, providing a window into Earth's climate and atmospheric composition for at least 1.2 million years.
-The record was extracted from a core drilled to a depth of 2.8 kilometres in Antarctica.
+A Europe-wide collaboration has unveiled the longest continuous record of Earth's climate and atmospheric conditions to date.
+The data were extracted from an ice core drilled to a depth of 2.8 kilometres in Antarctica.

 Scientific Significance